soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ### Keyword extraction

 The value of relevant keywords is often underestimated by data producers.
 This proof-of-concept module evaluates the metadata title/abstract to identify relevant keywords using NLP/NER technology.
 Integration with the [catalogue](./catalogue.md) is foreseen.

-### Spatial Locator

-The module is foreseen to analyse existing keywords to find a relevant geography for the record.
-It will then use a gazeteer to find spatial coordinates for the geography, which will be inserted into the metadata record.
-Vice versa, if the record has a geography it will use reverse gazeteer to find a matching location keyword.

 ### Spatial scope analyser